Layer 2

 - Ethereum verifies proof (much cheaper than re-executing transactions)

-- State update is immediately final—no dispute period
+- State update is immediately final, no dispute period

 Examples:

-- zkSync Era: EVM-compatible ZK rollup with growing adoption.
+zkSync Era: EVM-compatible ZK rollup with growing adoption.

-- StarkNet: Uses STARK proofs, Cairo programming language.
+StarkNet: Uses STARK proofs, Cairo programming language.

-- Polygon zkEVM: Polygon's ZK solution with full EVM equivalence.
+Polygon zkEVM: Polygon's ZK solution with full EVM equivalence.

-- Scroll: EVM-equivalent ZK rollup focused on compatibility.
+Scroll: EVM-equivalent ZK rollup focused on compatibility.

 Advantages:

-- Faster finality—no 7-day withdrawal delay
+Faster finality, no 7-day withdrawal delay

-- Better long-term scalability
+Better long-term scalability

-- More data efficiency
+More data efficiency

 Disadvantages:

-- Complex cryptography requires specialized expertise
+Complex cryptography requires specialized expertise

-- Some sacrifice EVM compatibility for efficiency
+Some sacrifice EVM compatibility for efficiency

-- Earlier stage than optimistic rollups
+Earlier stage than optimistic rollups

 Validium

 Similar to ZK rollups but stores data off-chain rather than on Ethereum.
-Offers even higher scalability but sacrifices data availability guarantees.
+Offers higher scalability but sacrifices data availability guarantees.

 Example: Immutable X (NFT-focused, powers Gods Unchained and Guild of Guardians)